-Do you know someone who's contribution to the transportation industry has put North Dakota and the region on the fast track?
-Do you know someone who has been a leader, a builder, a facilitator, a planner, or a visionary working on behalf of transportation?
-Please introduce them to us.
-That individual may deserve one of the Upper Great Plains Transportation Institute’s annual awards.
+Do you know someone who has been a leader, a builder, a facilitator, a planner or a visionary for transportation in the region?
+Nominate them for one of the Upper Great Plains Transportation Institute’s annual awards.

 Raj Bridgelall, Ying Huang, Zhiming Zhang, and Denver D. Tolliver This research developed a sensing approach that extends the capability of in-pavement sensors beyond their ability to measure just loading and condition parameters.
 Specifically, the approach links the output of durable in-pavement strain sensors to common roughness indices.

 In this issue you can find

 information on graduate school news and recent/upcoming happenings in the transportation

 field.
 This issue also includes a variety of upcoming transportation conferences, workshops, and

 webinars you may be interested in.

 Ann Heaslip and James Dorward This report outlines the scope of the current Utah LTAP evaluation process and provides recommendations on strengthening course evaluation tools and processes to better facilitate effective instruction to meet course objectives for participants.